webiny/AnalyticsDb/README.md

 ```php
 $analytics->log('visitor')->addDimension('browser', 'chrome')->addDimension('country', 'UK');
 ```
-You can know who many visitors you had for a given date range, and you can group that result either by day, or by month.
+You can know how many visitors you had for a given date range, and you can group that result either by day, or by month.
-Since you stored some data in dimensions, you can also know, how many users used `chrome` vs, for example `firefox` or `ie` and then you can cross reference that to the total number of your visitors.
+Since you stored some data in dimensions, you can also know, how many users used `chrome` vs, for example `firefox` or `ie`, and then you can cross reference that to the total number of your visitors.

 You can also assign a referral value to the log, for example, you can track per-page analytics like so: